barumau/pandunia/english/baca_kanun.md

 Numerals
 --------

 Sometimes it is known from the context how many objects are spoken about.
-For example, the word **sole** (sun) normally refers to just one sun because there is only one.
+For example, the word **surya** (sun) normally refers to just one sun because there is only one.

 Quantity can be expressed with numerals and other quantity-words.
 They are put before the word or phrase that they qualify.